huntertorset/Software-Engineering-Project/Test-Suite-1.md

 1. Visit the github repository for the project: https://github.com/huntertorset/Software-Engineering-Project.git
 2. Click on the button marked "Download zip" located in the bottom right corner of the repository page.
 3. Unzip the file, 'Software-Engineering-Project-master.zip' downloaded in the previous step at a location of your choice.
-In the remainder of this test suite, the chosen location shall be referred to as ~.

 Tests